Adrian-Ng/Adrian-Ng.github.io/_SQL/01-Basic-DDL-DML.md

 The SELECT statement is our bread and butter in the SQL world (ed: why is it not at the top of this page then?).
 Without it we would not be able to look at our data.

+There are many different ways of selecting from a table.
+But we are coming to the end of this page.
-Let's retrieve all rows of data from Songs.
+Let's just retrieve all rows of data from Songs.

 ```sql
 SELECT